Vishal1107/RECIPE_APP/README.md

 ## Currently this Project is Under Development.

-## JAVASCRIPT APP
+## Javascript App

-- This is Simple Reciepe App in Which we can find Recipe list.
+- This is Simple Recipe App in Which we can find Recipe list.
 - This app developed using modern javascript like babel, webpack, ES6 JS

 ## Available Scripts